open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/WebVisualizer/README.rst.txt

 Metadata Structure
 ~~~~~~~~~~~~~~~~~~

-OEI WebVisualizer app can decode certain types of mete-data formats for drawing the defects on the image.
+Open EII WebVisualizer app can decode certain types of mete-data formats for drawing the defects on the image.
-Any application wanting to use OEI WebVisualizer need to comply with the meta-data format as described below:
+Any application wanting to use Open EII WebVisualizer need to comply with the meta-data format as described below:

 A) For Ingestor's **Non-GVA** type, metadata structure sample is :